karatelabs/karate/README.md

 ### Calling Java
 There are examples of calling JVM classes in the section on [Java Interop](#java-interop).

 Calling any Java code is that easy.
-Given this custom / user-defined Java class:
+Given this custom, user-defined Java class:
 ```java
 package com.mycompany;